This section is dedicated to your most frequently questions about our products.

-Elastic Interface® is the premium brand for top-quality cycling pads used by the best cycling apparel brands.
+Elastic Interface® is the premium brand for top-quality cycling pads and gloves used by the best cycling apparel brands.
 You can find a list of brands that have chosen us at our brands page.

 Elastic Interface® is a brand by CyTech srl.
 EIT is the acronym for Elastic Interface® Technology.

 We don’t sell our products directly to consumers, as we are a B2B company and our direct customers are the cycling apparel brands.
 Furthermore, professional tailors should be entrusted with the positioning and sewing processes.

 Chamois replacement is a process that Elastic Interface® does not recommend.
 If the apparel has been used for a long time, the Lycra will not have its original elasticity, causing low stability of the new seat pad.
 Equally delicate, then, is the positioning of the cycling pad.